Enigma-Unicamp/decipher-me/README.md

 EMAIL_PORT = 587
 ```

+**Warning!** Don't push this file to any repository after setup the recovery
+module, because your email password would be stored unencrypted.

 ### Adding your challenges

 To add your own challenges, edit the file `scripts/settings.csv`.
 For each one